-Students Majoring in the Fashion Merchandising will need to complete a comprehensive advisement session during the spring semester, second year enrolled in the program.
+Students Majoring in Fashion Merchandising must complete a comprehensive advisement session during the spring semester, the second year enrolled in the program.

-The student will be evaluated and interviewed by the Program Director and members of the Fashion Merchandising business advisory board sub-committee.
+The student will be evaluated and interviewed by the Program Director and the Fashion Merchandising business advisory board sub-committee members.
 The sophomore review process includes the following:

-1. Review your academic record to assess your progress in meeting university/major requirement

-2. Identify academic strengths and weaknesses

-3. Ensure that you are on track to complete your major in a timely fashion
+- 1. Review your academic record to assess your progress in meeting university/major requirement - 2.
+Identify academic strengths and weaknesses - 3.
+Ensure that you are on track to complete your major in a timely fashion

-4. Consider non-classroom based academic experiences such as study abroad, internships, honors projects, etc.

-5. Discuss your career goals to assure that you are selecting courses that will help you meet these goals

-6. Improve your resume by ensuring that it communicates clearly your personal and academic strengths
+- 4. Consider non-classroom-based academic experiences such as study abroad, internships, honors projects, etc. - 5.
+Discuss your career goals to ensure that you are selecting courses that will help you meet these goals - 6.
+Improve your resume by ensuring that it communicates your personal and academic strengths

-Students find the Sophomore Review to be an extremely valuable advising session that makes academic planning and course selection much easier.
+Students find the Sophomore Review an extremely valuable advising session that makes academic planning and course selection much more manageable.
 The Sophomore Review is a program requirement for continuation in the major.
-If one fails to complete his/her Sophomore Review after receiving two notices, he/she may not be allowed to register to continue in the program.
+If one fails to complete their Sophomore Review after receiving two notices, they may not be allowed to register to continue in the program.